 The majority of people with sleep apnea will not qualify under one of the listings discussed above, but there is another way to qualify for disability.

-If you have a diagnosis of sleep apnea but do not meet one of the listings, the SSA will look at your "residual functional capacity," or "RFC."
+If you have a diagnosis of sleep apnea but don't meet one of the listings above, Social Security will look at your "residual functional capacity," or "RFC."
 Your physical RFC is the most intense work you can do, such as heavy, medium, light, or sedentary work.
 Social Security uses the RFC assessment to determine what kind of work you're still capable of doing despite the limitations of your medical condition.

 The SSA will look at how tired you are in the daytime and how that affects your ability to work.
 For example, if you suffer from excessive daytime sleepiness (EDS), or hypersomnia, you should not operate a vehicle or other heavy, dangerous machinery.
 The SSA will also look at how other conditions impact the work you can do.
-For example, if you have heart problems, you may not be able to lift more than a few pounds.
+For example, if you have heart problems, you might not be able to lift more than a few pounds.

 If the SSA finds that you're capable of performing the job you used to have, or any other type of job, the SSA can deny your claim.
-But if the SSA determines that the symptoms associated with your impairment and treatment are so limiting that there is no job you can perform, you will be awarded benefits under what is called a "medical-vocational allowance.
+But if the SSA determines that the symptoms associated with your impairment and treatment are so limiting that you can't perform any jobs, you will be awarded benefits under what is called a "medical-vocational allowance."